dangogh/silver-eureka/README.md

 ### API

+The application provides both request logging and statistics endpoints.

+#### Request Logging

-The application accepts requests to any path.
-Each request is logged to the SQLite database with:
+Any request to paths other than `/stats/*` will be logged to the database with:
 - Client IP address (supports X-Forwarded-For and X-Real-IP headers)
 - Requested URL path
 - Timestamp